Information Security Officers (ISOs) Resources

 The OCISO holds two meetings each month to communicate information on services, statewide cybersecurity legislation updates, Network Security Operations Center data findings, and other topics of interest.
 The first is the Monthly Security Meeting – this is held on the second Thursday of each month and is focused on services for state agencies, public universities, and junior colleges.
 Request a monthly security meeting invitation.

 The second meeting is a monthly Texas Information Sharing and Analysis Organization (TX-ISAO) meeting.
 This meeting is held on the third Tuesday of each month and is geared towards Texas local government and private organizations – although state-level organizations also attend.
-These meetings discuss statewide initiatives, educational topics from UT San Antonio, and updated threat information from Texas A&M. Request a TX-ISAO monthly meeting invite.
+These meetings discuss statewide initiatives, educational topics from UT San Antonio, and updated threat information from Texas A&M. Join the TX-ISAO to get the monthly meeting invite.

 This is the official email discussion list for ISOs.
 You automatically become a member when you are designated in your role.
 DIR uses this mailing list to send out official communications, but you can use it to network with your fellow ISOs.

 To post a message to this list, simply send an email to: [email protected].

 In addition, you can sign up for news from the TX-ISAO – this will ensure you receive bulletins and notices that are important to you and your specific organization.